How it is built

 - A short semantic summary of each state is embedded.

-- States are clustered into a taxonomy of product areas, features, journeys,
+- States are clustered into a taxonomy of product areas, features, journeys, variants, and segments.

 The taxonomy